MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/exposed-apis-create-app-webapp.md

 ## Get an access token

-For more details on Azure AD tokens, see the [Azure AD tutorial](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-protocols-oauth-client-creds).
+For more information on Azure AD tokens, see the [Azure AD tutorial](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-protocols-oauth-client-creds).

 ### Use PowerShell